primefaces/primefaces/docs/9_0/components/datatable.md

 "checkbox" mode allows row selection with checkboxes only.

 ## RowKey
-RowKey should a unique identifier from your data model and used by datatable to find the selected rows.
-You can either define this key by using the rowKey attribute or by binding a data model which implements _org.primefaces.model.SelectableDataModel_.
+RowKey must be a unique identifier from your data model and used by datatable to find the selected rows.
+By default, and if selection enabled, rowKey is set to his [identity hash code](https://docs.oracle.com/javase/8/docs/api/java/lang/System.html#identityHashCode-java.lang.Object-).
+You can either define your own key by using the rowKey attribute or by binding a data model which implements _org.primefaces.model.SelectableDataModel_.

 ## Dynamic Columns